Andrewogg92/it-service-automation/README.md

 * **Two-Tier AI Routing:**
   * **Tier 1 (The Auditor):** Extracts keywords from inbound ticket resolutions, queries the database, and deterministically decides if a duplicate KB exists.
 If it does, the workflow halts.
   * **Tier 2 (The Drafter):** If no KB exists, the AI autonomously drafts a new, formatted Wiki in Google Docs.
-* **The "Self-Healing" Loop:** AAutomatically indexes newly generated AI drafts back into the PostgreSQL database, allowing future workflows to identify and prevent duplicate KB generation.
+* **The "Self-Healing" Loop:** Automatically indexes newly generated AI drafts back into the PostgreSQL database, allowing future workflows to identify and prevent duplicate KB generation.
 * **Reliability & Error Handling:** Built comprehensive Try/Catch error-handler routes around volatile OpenAI endpoints, reducing workflow interruptions caused by API failures.

 ### Visual Architecture